FREQUENTLY ASKED QUESTIONS

 The best place to start your search for a qualified OCD specialist in your area is the International OCD Foundation website https://iocdf.org.
-Note that "in your area" might in some cases be a 2 hour drive away, but it's worth it compared to someone not competent.
-Today a growing number of specialists also do online teletherapy, but insurance might not always cover it if the therapist is not licensed in your state even if they are licensed elswhere.
-That might change in time.
+Note that "in your area" might in some cases be a 2 hour drive away for in-person office visits, but it's worth it compared to someone who's not competent.
+However, teletherapy online now makes treatment more convenient and accessible than ever before.
+I'm able to do teletherapy nationwide for most states in the U.S. as well as several Canadian provinces.

 Find an OCD specialist on the International OCD Foundation website.